3103arsl/dtl-skill-test/README.md

 - We are NOT expecting to test a code.
 - We are NOT expecting for HTML/Blade Template code.
 This scenario must work on an API and works with JSON format.

-#### Note: I have implement Observer to save user information and send email notification to creator.
+#### Note: I have implemented Observer to save user information and send email notification to creator.

  ### Installation